 I also blog about veganism and animal rights in Dutch on Graswortels (formerly Veggieleven), and some of those posts also appear translated here, and the other way around.
-And I’ve also made some vlogs about veganism and animal rights (in Dutch so far).
+And I’ve also made some vlogs about veganism and animal rights.

 I would love to hear your feedback, any thoughts or suggestions.
 So do not hesitate to leave me a comment 🙂

 Geertrui Cazaux (aka TrudiBruges)

 You can also follow me on Facebook Graswortels , Facebook The Bruges Vegan, Facebook Crip HumAnimal, Twitter, Instagram, You Tube.